-While lots of our colleagues join us after applying for a job, when we begin providing new services many of the hardworking, dedicated colleagues who work on the frontline will transfer to us – it’s a process covered in law known as TUPE (it stands for Transfer of Undertakings, Protected Employment).
+While lots of our colleagues join us after applying for a job, when we begin providing new services many of the hardworking, dedicated colleagues who work in services will transfer to us – here’s what happens, and what to expect.

 We know that it can be a little daunting changing employer – and if you’re set to join us through a transfer like this then you’ll be joining a national, fast-growing provider of NHS services that’s quite different to the organisation you currently work for.